🎬 Video Generation¶

 -

-This paper proposes Diff4Splat, a feed-forward framework that unifies video diffusion models with deformable 3D Gaussian fields into an end-to-end trainable model, enabling direct generation of dynamic 4D scene representations from a single image in approximately 30 seconds — roughly 60× faster than optimization-based methods.
+Diff4Splat is proposed as a feed-forward framework that unifies video diffusion models and deformable 3D Gaussian fields into an end-to-end trainable model. it directly generates dynamic 4D scene representations from a single image in approximately 30 seconds, which is 60 times faster than optimization-based methods.

 - DisCa: Accelerating Video Diffusion Transformers with Distillation-Compatible Learnable Feature Caching